biswajitsahoo1111/cbm_codes_open/index.md

 Condition based maintenance is the process of doing maintenance only when it is required.
 Adoption of this maintenance strategy leads to significant monetary gains as it precludes periodic maintenance and reduces unplanned downtime.
 Another term commonly used for condition based maintenance is predictive maintenance.
 As the name suggests, in this method we predict in advance when to perform maintenance.
 Maintenance is required, if fault has already occurred or is imminent.
 This leads us to the problem of fault diagnosis and prognosis.

 In fault diagnosis, fault has already occurred and our aim is to find what type of fault is there and what is its severity.
-In fault prognosis out aim is to predict the time of occurrence of fault in future, given its present state.
+In fault prognosis, our aim is to predict the time of occurrence of fault in future, given its present state.
 These two problem are central to condition based maintenance.
 There are many methods to solve these problems.
 These methods can be broadly divided into two groups:

   - Model Based Approaches
   - Data-Driven Approaches